Grants, Internships, Accelerators, Boot Camps, And Pitch Challenges.

 TakenMind Global Internship Program is recognized under United Nations SDG catering to the candidates aspiring a high-end career in Finance/Analytics.
 This is a remote internship.
 This means you will do your assigned work, long-distance, as per your own convenience.
 You will interact with your Internship Manager by means of email, phone and/or other digital media.
 Students and Professionals can take part in this internship alongside their University work or Professional work.
 The Internship Program will help the candidates learn and implement live financial analytics project that can boost career opportunities to a higher level.

-1. No prior knowledge in data analytics is needed to apply for the Internship Program.
+knowledge in data analytics is needed to apply for the Internship Program.

 2. Top 5 selected Interns selected based on performance will represent TakenMind and will be sponsored a free entry to the Strata’s Data Conference.